-- What the Hell, Hero?: To Finn, in regards to Raquesis.
+- What the Hell, Hero?: To Finn, in regards to Lachesis.

-- Crippling Over Specialization: He can't use swords mounted, but he has to switch to Swords, and lose Lances once onfoot.
+- Crippling Overspecialization: He can't use swords when mounted, but he has to switch to Swords and lose Lances once on foot.
 This makes him not recommended.

-- Orphan's Ordeal: All there in the manual, say his pendent is all he has to remember his parents.
+- Orphan's Ordeal: The manual say his pendant is all he has to remember his parents by.

 - Out of Focus: His only lines are his escape quote and his death quote, making it possible to play through the entire game without hearing a single word out of him.

 - Blade on a Stick: Oddly, his dismounted sword rank is higher.

 - Crippling Overspecialization: Unlike Carrion, Alva cannot use Swords mounted, nor can he use lances dismounted.
 This means he has to juggle weapon ranks in a game where weapon exp is slowly gained.

 - Gameplay and Story Segregation: Despite being Those Two Guys with Cain, they don't support each other.